niieani/syncthing-scan/SPEC.md

 - Skip: traversal is pruned for a directory (reason + canSkipDir).
 - Visit: file or directory examined.
 - Include: file or directory included in final list.
 - Ignore: item ignored (internal, temporary, pattern, error).
+When ignored by a pattern, the pattern string is included in trace and JSON output.
 - WouldDeleteTemp: temporary file older than KeepTemporariesH (report-only).

 JSON Output